-Supporting the libertarian definition of autonomy as individual independence, Markus and Kitayama’s (1991) influential concept of group-independent (individualistic) versus group-interdependent (collectivistic) cultures defines that Western cultures promote individual independence and separateness of others, whereby Asian, African or Middle-Eastern cultures, prioritise family- and group obligations over individual freedom.
+Supporting the libertarian definition of autonomy as individual independence, Markus and Kitayama’s (1991) influential concept of group-independent (individualistic) versus group-interdependent (collectivistic) cultures defines that Western cultures promote individual independence and separateness of others, whereby Asian, African or Middle-Eastern cultures, prioritize family- and group obligations over individual freedom.

 Ryan and Deci (2006) disagree with this idea vehemently and remark that by not differentiating between autonomy and individual independence, cultural relativists imply e.g., that women or Asians do not need autonomy.
-Their counter-argument is that fitting within a group, acting in accord with traditions or following parents is not a sufficient criterion for a lack of autonomy as long as people internally agree to care for others.
+Their counter-argument is that fitting within a group, acting in accordance with traditions or following parents is not a sufficient criterion for a lack of autonomy as long as people internally agree to care for others.
 The argument against a simple libertarian definition of autonomy (as the absence of compromising external constraints for the individual) can be expedited even further: if autonomy cannot make affirmative commitments to substantive social values, then it remains unclear how such position grounds any particular value commitments.
 Generally speaking, universal values such as the respect of others or the appreciation of socio-cultural scaffolding would be, counter-intuitively, excluded by a liberalist-libertarian understanding of human agency.

 We can act for ourselves as individuals pursuing personal interests, but we can equally act by taking the interests of others wholeheartedly into consideration without compromising personal integrity.
 Depending on one’s cultural perspective, somebody’s individual freedom might be perceived as somebody else’s selfishness.
 Identifying autonomy narrowly with individual independence can to this extent not pass as a culturally unbiased perspective.

-Bandura (2006) addresses the issue of collectivist versus individualist perspectives more pragmatically by differentiating between individual, proxy and collective agency.
-Besides individual agency, proxy agency regulates cases of indirect control, e.g., when we act on behalf of others or acquire resources via others.
+Bandura (2006) addresses the issue of collectivist versus individualist perspectives more pragmatically by differentiating between individual, proxy, and collective agency.
+Besides the individual agency, the proxy agency regulates cases of indirect control, e.g., when we act on behalf of others or acquire resources via others.
 In addition, collective agency underpins the fact that in today’s interconnected world we rarely act by ourselves, but within teams and under the moderating influence of larger groups.
 To limit autonomy exclusively to individual independence would, in the light of real-world interconnectedness and pervading globalization, not conclude relevant and meaningful theory.

 2. Intersubjectivity as the key to understanding human autonomy

 SDT as well as Bandura agree that strong interactions between individual and collective autonomy exist.
 Ryan et al. (2005) point out that we depend upon others who support autonomous regulation.
-SDT has yielded much research investigating the inhibiting influence of socio-cultural systems on autonomy and intrinsic motivation.
+SDT has yielded much research investigating the inhibiting influence of sociocultural systems on autonomy and intrinsic motivation.
 Autonomy, in SDT, is not defined by the absence of external influences, but by one’s assent to such inputs.
 Collective autonomy is experienced by processes of endorsement and decisive identification.
 Following the philosophical outlines by Heider (1958) and deCharms (1968), SDT insists on the principle of personal causation.
 Autonomy, literally, means self-governance in SDT and it rests on intrinsic motivation.
-The critical question from a socio-cognitive perspective is if intrinsic motivation provides not just a necessary, but a sufficient account of personal autonomy.
-After all, if assent is an integral element of collective autonomy then an individual’s motivation must be equally based on good implicit or explicit reasons for such agreement.
-The question is if intrinsic motivation can be conceptualised devoid of cognitive agency, e.g., by solely and automatically following intuitive goals that seem to develop us as an authentic person, or in tandem with self-reflected awareness about intrinsically-motivating reasons.
+The critical question from a socio-cognitive perspective is if intrinsic motivation provides not just a necessity, but a sufficient account of personal autonomy.
+After all, if the assent is an integral element of collective autonomy then an individual’s motivation must be equally based on good implicit or explicit reasons for such agreement.
+The question is if intrinsic motivation can be conceptualized devoid of cognitive agency, e.g., by solely and automatically following intuitive goals that seem to develop us as authentic persons, or in tandem with self-reflected awareness about intrinsically-motivating reasons.

 In this context, SDT (Ryan, Kuhl & Deci, 1997) has developed a comprehensive model of motivation which explains the continuum of heteronomous and autonomous regulation.
 In SDT, motivation ranges on the scale from amotivation (impersonal) to external regulation (highly controlled), introjected regulation (moderately controlled), identified regulation (moderately autonomous), to integrated and intrinsic regulation, both latter types being highly autonomous.
-External regulation is better known from behaviourism under the term of operant conditioning (Skinner, 1953).
+External regulation is better known as behaviorism under the term operant conditioning (Skinner, 1953).
 It is argued in the following that integrated and intrinsic motivations, to be truly autonomous, require the involvement of metacognitive reasoning.
-This notion implies that an individual asserts herself to behave according to good reasons and is capable of evoking intrinsic motivation via acts of personal rationalisation.
+This notion implies that an individual asserts herself to behave according to good reasons and is capable of evoking intrinsic motivation via acts of personal rationalization.

 Culturally-bound identities develop, as described in SDT, on a continuum between various types of heteronomous and autonomous social regulation.
 Christine Koorsgaard (1996) coined the term ‘practical identity’ representing this notion.
 Practical identity, which is governed by locally-grounded heteronomous and autonomous types of regulation, manifests peoples’ socio-cultural reflection on values and normative self-concept.
-Practical identity is in the following is referred to as ‘practical agency’.
+Practical identity is in the following is referred to as ‘practical agency.

-An initial mapping of individual phenomenology to heteronomous versus autonomous regulation-types, largely congruent with SDT, is summarised in Figure 1.
+An initial mapping of individual phenomenology to heteronomous versus autonomous regulation types, largely congruent with SDT, is summarised in Figure 1.
 Intersubjectivity, within the presented coordinate system, implies that subjective internal motivations, reflections, desires, experience and conscience do not stand in isolation (or prior) to the social world, but are socially constructed.
 Agentic psychological experiences and processes ‘are in virtue of being elements of our interaction with others’ (Anderson, p.93).